List of Friday the 13th characters: Suzi Donaldson

 Suzannah Elizabeth "Suzi" Donaldson learns of Jason Voorhees and how he drowned in Camp Crystal Lake in 1957, while on her boyfriend Jim’s boat.
 After hearing the story she is terrified, and has sex with Jim.
 Jason walks in the room wielding a new hockey mask and a harpoon, which Jim previously used to scare Suzie.
-She screams and jumps out the window while Jim gets stabbed in the stomach.
-She hides in a storage room on the boat, but Jason finds her, stabbing her with the arrow from the harpoon as she screams hysterically.
+She screams and jumps out the window while Jim gets disemboweled by Jason.
+She hides in a storage room on the boat, but Jason finds her, stabbing her with the arrow from the harpoon as she screams hysterically and pleads for her life.
 He then closes the hatch to the storage room.